When can I travel?

 How do I travel with a pushchair, pram or buggy?

 Transdev are keen to promote easy access for all of our passengers both young and old.
 Most of our vehicles have a designated area for buggies and similar conveyances close to the front of the bus.
 Depending on the vehicle type this area is sometimes shared with wheelchair users.
 Most of our vehicles can accommodate up to two buggies but this depends on the size of the buggy.
 The Driver may ask that you collapse your buggy if a wheelchair/buggy already occupies the designated area.
 If you cannot do so you will be requested to wait for the next bus.

 Some buggies/prams are too large to fit, and be transported, safely on our vehicles.
 If you are in doubt or require reassurance please speak to your local Customer Information Centre or just call in.
 Our friendly staff will be happy to assist you.

 When parking your buggy in the allocated space please ensure that all brakes are applied and that it is in a safe and stable condition.
 Shopping attached to the handles can cause instability and may endanger your child or other passengers.
 Please ensure that your buggy, shopping or baggage do not obstruct the aisle as this could cause someone to trip.
 If you require assistance please speak to the driver, if it is safe to do so they will help.

 Can I use electronic equipment?

 You are welcome to listen to music and use a laptop during your journey.
-For the comfort of other passengers please keep the use of mobile phones to a minimum whilst travelling, and keep the volume of i-pods and personal stereos personal.
+We now offer free wi-fi on buses used on our 36 and 1 routes.
+We simply ask for you to complete a few details on the login page.
+Please note there may be some sections of the routes where the wi-fi connection is unstable, and we operate a fair usage policy.
+For the comfort of other passengers please keep the use of mobile phones to a minimum whilst travelling, and keep the volume of personal electronic equipment personal.

 Can I bring food and drink on board?